-Queenswood Country Park & Arboretum and Bodenham Lake are managed by a partnership of two local organisations: Herefordshire Wildlife Trust & New Leaf.
-In addition, the Arboretum is supported by the Queenswood Coronation Fund.
+Queenswood Country Park & Arboretum and Bodenham Lake are managed by a partnership of two local charities: Herefordshire Wildlife Trust & New Leaf Sustainable Development.
+In addition, the Arboretum is supported by a third charity, the Queenswood Coronation Fund.

 New Leaf Sustainable Development